 There isn’t really a definition of what a ‘community hydro project’ really is, with a whole range of commercial and benefit payment structures out there which all claim to be community projects.
 There isn’t really even a definition of what ‘community’ means in this context either; it can mean the geographical local community, a community of interest (i.e. a combat climate change group) or a community financial interest like a renewable energy investment club.
 In the context below it has been assumed the geographical local community would be the drivers of the project because they have to physically host the hydro development.
-Establishing the correct community hydropower legal structures are important to ensure the project is accepted by Ofgem as a genuine community project so as to ensure the favourable treatment of a community project is applied.
+Establishing the correct community hydropower legal structures are important to ensure the project is accepted as a genuine community project so as to ensure the favourable treatment of a community project is applied.

 Whether you’re starting a new community group from scratch or considering a hydro project with an existing community group, there is a vast array of legal structures to choose from.
 Your community group will typically be a ‘BenCom’ or ‘Co-op’ organisation, which may own the hydro development project in full or may make use of shared ownership arrangements such as Split Ownership, Shared Revenue and Joint Ventures.
 What’s more, communities can also get involved via Community ‘buy-in’ schemes or community benefit payments.
 Here we explain the full details to enable you to adopt the best strategy for your community.